 Last week, Steven Crimando, Principal, Behavioral Science Applications, presented a webinar “An Executive Seminar on Workplace Violence Prevention.
 One of the major themes Crimando hit on was mobile workers.
 In the past, workplace violence prevention largely related to employees who worked in a traditional office building.
 However, as a significant portion of the workforce shifts to the mobile world, it is critical that safety and security professionals begin to develop workplace violence prevention programs with mobile workers in mind.
 According to Crimando, employers have a duty of care for providing a safe work environment for mobile workers as for employees who work on company property.

 The Mobile Workforce: A Growing Trend By 2020 mobile workers will account for nearly three-quarters (72.3 percent) of the U.S. workforce, according to a 2016 report from IDC.
 That said, omitting these employees from a workplace violence prevention program creates a double standard and undermines both the employer’s and employee’s position, Crimando says.

-As part of the shift toward mobile workers, organizations must change their definition of the workplace.
+The Definition of a Workplace is Changing As part of the shift toward mobile workers, organizations must change their definition of the workplace.
 Crimando outlined three key aspects of the “new” definition of a workplace:

 - Any location, permanent or temporary, where an employee performs a work-related duty

 - Includes but is not limited to the building & surrounding perimeter (i.e. the parking lot)

 - Includes field locations, workers’ homes and any location where business work-related functions are conducted